Looking Into Education’s Crystal Ball

 Some kids get pretty good on their own.
 In my experience, about 10% of students speak pretty well.
 But if only 10% of your students pass your test, I am going to blame you.
 You didn’t teach that subject matter well.
 I have to suggest that teachers have failed these students by not teaching speaking well.
 Actually, they didn’t teach it at all.
 Just as the RWT teacher didn’t.
 This will no doubt be a very unpopular blog: criticizing well-meaning kids and blaming teachers?
 We have a great excuse: we have been focused on big tests and have been forced to ignore the most important language art.
 But with the communication tools available today, that omission is becoming more serious.

-Look here for a book that explains generally how to teach students to build a powerful message and how to deliver that message well.
+Teach students to build a powerful message and how to deliver that message well using this book: Well Spoken.

 I believe in these kids.
 I know that each one of them is capable of impressing us given proper instruction.
 I know that we have accepted too little for too long.
 Don’t hit record until you teach them to be well spoken.